nikhilmehlan/SocialSphere/README.md

 ![Social Sphere Logo](src/img/logo2.png)

 Welcome to **Social Sphere** - a comprehensive social media platform where you can perform all tasks related to social networking.
-Connect with friends, share updates, upload photos, and much more!
+Social Sphere is designed to be your one-stop solution for connecting with friends, sharing updates, uploading photos and videos, and engaging with a vibrant community.
+Whether you're looking to stay in touch with loved ones, discover new content, or express yourself, Social Sphere provides all the tools you need in a seamless and intuitive interface.

 ## Table of Contents